 The Child and Adolescent Development major provides an excellent preparation for careers in developmentally related public organizations, teaching institutions, service agencies, and mental and physical health facilities.
 Our undergraduate program provides appropriate background for graduate training in developmental psychology, including experimental, applied, and clinical programs.
 Coursework in CHAD is also relevant to graduate training in counseling, teaching, medicine, law, child advocacy, and public policy relating to children and adolescents.

-Please see the FAQ page for information on which Child Development and Adolescent Development courses to take and for information on required background checks for students taking CHAD 496 Observation and Assessment Lab - due date for completed background check, TB, MMR, Pertussis and Flu shot is January 3rd, 2017.
+Please see the FAQ page for information on which Child Development and Adolescent Development courses to take and for information on required background checks for students taking CHAD 496 Observation and Assessment Lab - due date for completed background check, TB, MMR, Pertussis and Flu shot for Fall 2017 is August 7, 2017.
 You must submit the required paperwork to the Center for Children and Families by that date - no exceptions.
-If you will not be staying locally over the holidays, please deliver your paperwork to the center before you leave.
-Students who fail to complete these requirements by January 3rd, 2017 will be disenrolled from the CHAD 496 course.
+If you will not be staying locally over the summer, please deliver your paperwork to the center before you leave.
+Students who fail to complete these requirements by August 7th, 2017 will be disenrolled from the CHAD 496 course.
+Spring 2018 deadline is January 3, 2018.

 All CHAD majors MUST submit an acknowledgment of background check requirements document to the Psychology Office.
 All other materials MUST be submitted to the CCF (not the Psychology Department).